Socializing small animals

 - Reward with treats to help them enjoy your company

-Small animals are able to build close relationships with people and some can even be trained.
-In addition, they can learn to play with humans as well as others of their own kind.
-Most small animals enjoy playing, especially when they are young but make sure to take things slow.
+Small animals can build close relationships with people, and some can even be trained.
+Most small animals enjoy playing, especially when they are young, but make sure to take things slow.
 Hiding food in/under some of these objects can be a fun game to try.
 Most importantly, you should supervise pets when using toys and objects to ensure there are no small parts that could be swallowed.

 Enrichment tool: Mazes